elunna/nerfhack-changelog/README.md

 * Cursed zap cards have a chance to backfire like wands, but can not explode.
 * Playing zap cards also costs 10 energy per card.
 * Since cartomancers receive so many zap cards, wands have been totally removed the random item drops in the main dungeon.
+* Be aware - monsters can and will use zap and summon cards against the player, so try to collect them as soon as they drop!

 **Spellcasting overhaul:**
 * Cartomancers do not learn spells (from starting books, reading spellbooks, or god gifts)
 * Instead, they can instantaneously cast spells by reading rulebooks.
 * Rulebooks generate with 4-5 charges and each reading uses a charge.
-* When 0 charges remain after reading a rulebook, it is used up.
+* When 0 charges remain after reading a rulebook, it is used up and disappears.
 * Cartomancers's start out knowing the identities of all rulebooks (since usually the title and purpose of a rulebook is quite clear on the cover).
 * Cartomancers always cast spells at expert level.
 * Rulebooks can still be written with magic markers (no penalty for cartomancers unlike forging cards), however, they cannot be recharged with a scroll of charging.